ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 #### Step 2: Create a backup

-Your server's network configuration file is either located in `/etc/network/interfaces` or `/etc/network/interfaces.d` depending on the version of your Debian operating system.
+Your server's network configuration file is either located in `/etc/network/interfaces` or `/etc/network/interfaces.d` depending on the version of the Debian operating system installed.
+In our example, our configuration file is called `50-cloud-init`.
 Before proceeding, create a backup of your file using one of the following commands:

 ```sh
 ~# sudo cp /etc/network/interfaces/50-cloud-init /etc/network/interfaces/50-cloud-init.bak